 Stella Fortuna is a holiday observed by the inhabitants of Mars and human citizens of the UEE and was celebrated yearly at the earth-Mars conjunction.
 In 2257, it became a official holiday with a fixed date, March 15.

-The name 'Stella Fortuna' (Stella, latin: star; Fortuna, latin: Godess of faith and luck) is probably a reminiscence from the tradition in the 2200s to asking the stars for their blessing, while preparing for interplanetary trips.
+The name 'Stella Fortuna' (Stella, Latin: star; Fortuna, latin: Goddess of faith and luck) is probably a reminiscence from the tradition in the 2200s to asking the stars for their blessing, while preparing for interplanetary trips.
 It became also a tradition for explorers to toast to the stars before starting a expedition.
 Business people started their new venture on March 15.

 The term 'Fortuna' is a nod to the real world Irish American saying, the 'Luck of the Irish'.
 That saying in itself is reference to 19th century gold and silver mining rush in the U.S. where a number of the most famous and successful miners were of Irish and Irish American birth.
 Over time this phrase changed to mean success by sheer luck rather than by skill.

 - St Patrick's Day 2020.
 Transmission - Comm-Link

 - St Patrick's Day 2021.
 Transmission - Comm-Link

 - Where does the phrase “the luck of the Irish” come from?